nipy/nipy/doc/users/coordinate_map.rst

    (i_a, j_a, k_a) \overset{w}{\mapsto} (i_s, j_s, k_s)

-This function, or its representation that takes 3 floats to 3 floats, could be passed directly to :func:`scipy.ndimage.map_coordinates`.
+This function, or more correctly its representation :math:`\tilde{w}` that takes 3 floats to 3 floats, is passed directly to :func:`scipy.ndimage.map_coordinates`.

 Manipulating mappings, coordinate systems and coordinate maps